KRLD-FM: HD radio

 105.3 HD-2 was originally launched in 2005 as a Spanish version of their "Live/Free FM" format.
 In 2008, the HD-2 channel shifted to an indie rock-formatted playlist from internet radio station The Indie-Verse via a secured internet feed.
 In June 2009, The Indie-Verse was dumped in favor of the simulcast of KRLD NewsRadio 1080 AM.
 The reason was the new Microsoft Zune player's feature which allowed listeners to hear HD stations as well as MP3 files, but wouldn't be able to tune into AM stations.

 105.3 HD-3 aired an all-"Dallas Cowboys Radio" format, which carried archived football games and talk shows about the Cowboys, with the overnight hours occupied by CBS Sports Radio.
-As of 2023, "Dallas Cowboys Radio" has ceased operations.
-However, Infinity Sports Network (the former CBS Sports Radio) continues to air full-time on KRLD-FM HD3.
+As of 2023, the HD3 channel is now broadcasting Westwood One Sports (the successor to Infinity Sports Radio and CBS Sports Radio) full-time.